Psychiatrists vs Psychologists: Similarities & Differences

 2. Prescription Rights:

-• Psychiatrists, being medical doctors, can prescribe medications and might incorporate pharmacotherapy into treatment.
+• Psychiatrists, as medical practitioners, can prescribe medications like antidepressants or antipsychotics and may incorporate pharmacotherapy into treatment.

 3. Focus of Practice: